-While running your own business from home may seem like a dream, it’s neither as cheap nor as easy as people may think.
-Because I’m a meticulous lover of spreadsheets and expense-tracking, I culled through all of our expenditures from the last calendar year and broke down what it costs to run a media business (or blog) for those of you looking to do the same.
+Is it worth it?
+Absolutely.
+And because I’m a meticulous lover of spreadsheets and expense-tracking, I culled through all of our expenditures while doing tax prep and broke down what it costs to run a media business (or blog) for those of you looking to do the same.

 Note: We run a two-person media production and marketing company with a few subcontractors that services DMOs of all sizes across the country, so if you’re simply looking at starting a blog, you can safely halve our overall expenses for the year to estimate what it will cost you to launch your own small business.

 Our power and utilities averages out to about $350 a month.
-Again, we can write off 20 percent of this on our annual taxes.
+Again, we can write off 20 percent of this on our annual taxes, or $70 a month.

 Looking for more advice for freelancers and small businesses on what you can and can’t write off?
 I wrote this handy tax guide just for you.